guimontico/DataSicenceProjects/UdacityProjects/README.md

 Insights based on Stack overflow survey

 QUESTIONS that motivate this EDA:
 What most influences career satisfaction?
-What do the people who earn the most salaries have in common among the respondents?(between education, yearcoding and orgSize)
+What do the people who earn the most salaries have in common among the respondents?(between education and orgSize)
 Can we predict what is necessary to join a big company?

+the study of this case is in the blogpost: [Medium blogpost](https://medium.com/@guilhermebmontico/what-makes-you-earn-more-in-your-developer-career-e4dd3cd53ce7)

 Description: